AreebaSadiq23/Nextjs-project18/README.md

 Functionalities:

-Input for amount and currencies
+Input for amount and currencies<br>
-Convert and display the result
+Convert and display the result<br>
 Use a currency API (e.g., ExchangeRate-API)